fortunee/paint-the-web/README.md

 # Painting Application
 ### [PaintTheWeb Demo](https://fortunee.github.io/bc-19-painting-application/)
 This is a painting web application that allows a user to select shapes, draw and paint.
-It is built with HTML5 Canvas and firebase for persistence.
+It is built with HTML5 Canvas.

 **Inspired By:**